-BS8102: 2009 defines:
+BS8102: 2022 defines:

-A waterproofing specialist should be included as part of the design team so that an integrated waterproofing solution is created.
+A waterproofing specialist should be appointed as part of the design team so that an integrated waterproofing solution is created.
 The waterproofing specialist should:

-- a) be suitably experienced; - b) be capable of devising solutions that accommodate the various project constraints and needs; - c) provide the design team with information and guidance that assists with and influences the design, installation and future maintenance of the waterproofed structure.
+- a) be suitably qualified and experienced, commensurate with the type and size of the proposed project; - b) be capable of devising solutions that accommodate the various project constraints and needs with an understanding of construction forms and sequencing; and - c) provide the design team with information and guidance that assists with and influences the design, installation and future maintenance of the waterproofed structure.